b0-n0-b0/Computer-Engineering/SECOND_YEAR/FIRST_SEMESTER/SystemNetworkHaking/OralQuestions.md

     - Vulnerability in DLMalloc
     - What the PREV_INUSE bit is used for, which chunk references (the above one)
     - Arbitrary write and its consequences
+    - What can we do if the NX bit is not enabled on the heap
+    - Boundary tags
 - #### Others attack on Heap
     - Double free
     - Use after free (what happens?)